tonyx/Sharpino/Sharpino.Sample.4/README.md

 # Sharpino on SAFE Template
-A "walking skeleton" sample designed around classic SAFE template.
+A "walking skeleton" sample designed around classic SAFE template..
 The example is work in progress (not meant to be published yet).

 # SAFE Template